The one moment all mothers cherish and remember forever is the time of their baby's first real smile (not just y'know gas...).

 The meaning behind your baby's first smile

-If your moment hasn't come just yet and you want to know how to make your baby smile, the key is to talk to them often and give lots of eye contact.
+If your moment hasn't come just yet and you want to know how to encourage your baby to smile, the key is to talk to them often and give lots of eye contact.

 After 6 months, your baby will also try an open mouth smile which follows with laughter.
 Your baby will be selective with who they share their smile with – the special people in their life.
 But, don't worry, your time is just around the corner!